Screaming: In psychology

 In psychology, the scream is an important theme in the theories of Arthur Janov.
-In his book The Primal Scream, Janov claims that the cure for neurosis is to confront the patient with his suppressed pain resulting from an experienced trauma.
+In his book The Primal Scream, Janov claims that the cure for neurosis is to confront the patient with their suppressed pain resulting from an experienced trauma.
 This confrontation gives birth to a scream.
-Janov believes that it is not necessary that it heals the patient from his trauma.
+Janov believes that it is not necessary that it heals the patient from their trauma.
 The scream is only a form of expression of primal pain, which comes from one's childhood, and the reliving of this pain and its expression.
-This finally appears through the scream and can cure the patient from his neurosis.
+This finally appears through the scream and can cure the patient from their neurosis.

 Janov describes the primal scream as very distinctive and unmistakable.
-It is a “strangely low, rattling and involuntary sound. […] Some people are moaning, groaning and are coiling themselves up. […] One screams as result of all the other times when it had to stay still, was making fun of, was humiliated or was beaten up”.
-Janov also says that the primal scream has series of reactions; “the patients that could not even say “piep” at home, suddenly feels powerful.
-The scream seems to be a liberating experience”.
+It is a "strangely low, rattling and involuntary sound. [...]
+Some people are moaning, groaning and are coiling themselves up. [...]
+One screams as result of all the other times when it had to stay still, was making fun of, was humiliated or was beaten up".
+Janov also says that the primal scream has series of reactions; "the patients that could not even say 'piep' at home, suddenly feels powerful.
+The scream seems to be a liberating experience".
 Janov noticed this with all his patients.
 Women who seem to have baby-voices during the therapy are developing with their primal scream a very low voice.